seanyshon/seanyshon.github.io/index.md

     <li>Office:	FSC1211, Fong Shu Chuen Building, Department of Mathematics, Hong Kong Baptist University</li>
     <li>Phone: 	(852) 3411-7317</li>
     <li>Fax:	(852) 3411-5811</li>
-    <li>Research focus: Mathematics of data science and its applications, and numerical linear algebra</li>
+    <li>My research focus is on mathematics of data science and its applications, numerical linear algebra, and numerical methods for solving PDEs on interfaces.
+Prior to my joining HKBU in July of 2020, I was a Research Fellow at National Univeristy of Sinagpore mentored by Dr Haizhao Yang.</li>
   </ul>